Saw (film): Box office

-Tenth anniversary theatrical re-release

-On October 31, 2014, in honor of the film's tenth anniversary, Saw was re-released to select theaters for one week.
-The release earned $650,051 in its opening weekend, and is the third lowest-grossing wide opening.
-At the end of its run, the release had grossed $815,324, bringing the film's overall domestic gross to $56,000,369.

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 50% based on 191 reviews with an average rating of 5.6/10.
-The site's critics consensus reads, "Saw ensnares audiences with a deceptively clever plot and a myriad of memorable, nasty set pieces, but its lofty ambitions are undercut by a nihilistic streak that feels more mean than profound."
-Metacritic gave the film a weighted average score of 46 out of 100, based on 32 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Dennis Harvey of Variety gave the film a negative review after its Sundance premiere.
 He called it a "crude concoction sewn together from the severed parts of prior horror/serial killer pics".
 He called the screenplay "convoluted", criticizing the use of "flashbacks within flashbacks" and red herrings.
 He described the film as being "too hyperbolic to be genuinely disturbing".
 Carla Meyer of the San Francisco Chronicle gave the film a positive review, saying the film "combined B-movie acting with a twisted mind-set and visual tricks designed to camouflage cheap effects" and that it was "terrifying at some moments and insinuatingly creepy at many others."
 She called the killing scenes "amazingly evocative for such a low-budget movie".